-Description Semi-detached bungalow Accommodation Entrance hall, lounge, kitchen, two bedrooms and shower room/wc Gross internal floor area (m2) 61 SQM.
-Neighbourhood and location The property is located in a residential area known as Whitehurst Park with good local amenities.
-Neighbouring properties comprise mainly bungalows of a similar age and design.
-Age Estimated 1975 Weather Dry and bright Chimney stacks Not applicable.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched, timber framed and covered with concrete tiles.
+The roof space has been partially floored with insulation laid between the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters and downpipes are formed with pvc sections.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional cavity brick and blockwork construction partially rendered externally.
+The main walls are of traditional cavity brick construction rendered externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows and doors are of double glazed upvc construction.
-The fascias are in pvc.
+The windows are of double glazed aluminium construction and the doors are of double glazed upvc construction.
+The fascias are in timber and pvc.

 External decorations Visually inspected.
 Painted joinery and masonry.

 Conservatories / porches Not applicable.

 Communal areas Not applicable.

 Garages and permanent outbuildings Visually inspected.
-Caragos and pormanom sussandings There is a single attached garage to the side of the property and this is of rendered brick construction with a flat roof covering and electrically operated up and over metal door.
+There is a single detached garage to the rear of the property and this is of timber construction with a pitched and felted roof covering.

 Outside areas and boundaries Visually inspected.
-There are gardens to the front and rear of the property and the boundaries are partially formed with timber fencing.
-There is a block paved driveway leading to the garage.
+There are gardens to the front, side and rear of the property and the boundaries are partially formed with timber fencing.
+There is a paved driveway leading to the garage.

 Ceilings Visually inspected from floor level.
-The ceilings are formed with plasterboard and some rooms have a textured/artex coating.
+The ceilings are of plasterboard construction with textured/artex coatings to most rooms.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of blockwork and timber studwork construction with plaster finishes.
-The walls to the shower room are clad with tiles and pvc panels.
+The internal walls are of brick and timber studwork construction with plaster finishes.
+Some walls have a textured/artex coating.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 The floors are of suspended timber construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Timber and glass panel doors, skirting and framework.
 The kitchen comprises a range of base and wall units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an electric fire and decorative stone fireplace to the lounge.
+There is a gas fire and back boiler to the lounge.

 Internal decorations Visually inspected.
 Painted and papered surfaces.
-Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains electricity is connected and the meter and fuse box are located in the hall cupboard.

-Gas